omega-gg/VBML/VideoTag.md

 It's text based and relies on a [Semantic Player](https://omega.gg/about/SemanticPlayer) to retrieve video data bytes.
 As a result it may contain several days of video content compressed into a single VideoTag.
-It's also efficient for content sharing in different scenarios, like from a screen to a camera without relying on a central server.
+It's also efficient for content sharing in different scenarios.

 ## Related projects